-The Distinguished Lecture Series in Sports Medicine at Hope College will present five addresses during the 2005-06 school year.
+The Distinguished Lecture Series in Sports Medicine at Hope College will present four addresses during the 2008-09 school year.

 The series, which will feature a variety of topics, is designed for health care professionals with an interest in physically active patients, and is intended for students, educators and clinicians alike.
-It is co-sponsored by Shoreline Orthopaedics, Orthopaedic Associates of Grand Rapids, GRSportsCenter and the college.
+It is co-sponsored by Shoreline Orthopaedics, Holland Hospital, Orthopaedic Associates of Michigan and the college.

-All five lectures will begin at 7 p.m., and will be presented either at the college or at Mary Free Bed Hospital in Grand Rapids.
+All four lectures will begin at 7 p.m., and will be presented at the college's MaasCenter.
 Admission is free.

-The Maas Center is located on Columbia Avenue at 11th Street in Holland.
-Mary Free Bed Hospital is located at 235 Wealthy, S.E., in Grand Rapids.
+The Maas Center is located at 264 Columbia Ave., on Columbia Avenue at 11th Street in Holland.